 DO NOT perform spiral dives with the big ears engaged.

-To initiate the B-stall, keep the brakes in your hand and take hold of both the B risers, or place your fingers between the lines above the maillons.
-Pull down smoothly and symmetrically to enter the B-stall.
-To exit release the B-risers symmetrically in one smooth, progressive motion.
+To exit, release the B-risers symmetrically in one smooth, progressive motion.
 The glider will resume normal forward flight without further input.
-Check you have forward flight again before using the brakes.
+Always double check you have forward flight before using the brakes.